-Workday® will replace the current human capital management and finance systems at the institutions in the University of Arkansas System.
+Workday® replaces the current human capital management, finance, and student information systems at the institutions in the University of Arkansas System.

 After Cohort 1 go-live, formal release management began as part of the ongoing support model and governance.
 Workday releases product updates every March and September.
 Requests for changes to Workday are noted and addressed within the formal release management processes that are launched.
 The process is defined as part of the Center of Excellence that will be established to support the system after go-live.

-Guiding Principles for the project have been established that govern the approach the teams will take.
-Institution leaders are empowered to represent their organizations process needs and confirm that the business processes can work for their institutions.
+Guiding Principles for the project have been established that govern the approach the teams take.
+Institution leaders are empowered to represent their organizations' process needs and confirm that the business processes can work for their institutions.